Utah Teens Steal Plane From An Airstrip And Take It For a Joyride

-A pair of teenagers had a wild Thanksgiving after stealing and driving a tractor to a local airstrip, where they nabbed an airplane, took it for a joyride and then landed safely back at the small airport in Vernal, Utah.
-Local paper the Salt Lake Tribune reports that the boys were spotted flying in the air along a highway before they aborted their flight and landed about 15 miles away.
+A pair of teenagers had a wild Thanksgiving after stealing and driving a tractor to a local airstrip, where they nabbed an airplane, took it for a joyride, and then landed safely back at the small airport in Vernal, Utah.
+The Salt Lake Tribune reports that the boys were spotted flying in the air along a highway before they aborted their flight and landed about 15 miles away.

 The two boys, ages 14 and 15, had been staying at the Split Mountain Youth Detention Center in Vernal when they left to stay with friends in nearby Jensen.
 On Thanksgiving, the pair took a tractor and drove it to a private airstrip.
-There, they took a fixed-wing single-engine Cessna and took to the skies, flying along US-40 for 15 miles toward the Colorado state line.
+There, they stole a fixed-wing single-engine Cessna and took to the skies, flying along US 40 for 15 miles toward the Colorado state line.

 Witnesses on the ground spotted the plane and alerted authorities.

-Apparently, the pair planned to head to the Wasatch Front, where the major cities of Salt Lake, Ogden and Provo are located in Utah.
+Apparently, the pair planned to head to the Wasatch Front, where the major cities of Salt Lake, Ogden, and Provo are located in Utah.

 Uintah County police released a statement saying that the two boys were arrested and were being held after stealing and flying the plane to the Vernal Regional Airport, about 170 miles south east of Salt Lake City.
 They also state that the incident is still under investigation and ongoing.